michaeldiguiseppi/java_curriculum_personal/Unit-1-Syntax/README.md

 # From JavaScript to Java

-Upon first glance, Java and Javascript seem to be similar languages.
-Each contains the word java in their names and they both share a similar C style syntax.
+Upon first glance, Java and JavaScript seem to be similar languages.
+Each contains the word "Java" in their names and they both share a similar C-style syntax.
 A deeper look reveals that this observation is incorrect; there are several distinctive differences between the languages.

 Since most of the similarities are self evident, let's write some code that highlights the differences while leveraging the similarities.
-This way we can begin to understand Java having only learned Javascript.
+This way we can begin to understand Java having only learned JavaScript.

 ## Objectives